risicle/nix-heuristic-gc/README.md

                         --penalize-exceeding-limit flag applies a WEIGHT of 5.
 This penalizes path selections that would cause more deletion than requested by limit proportional to the overshoot.
-  --dry-run, --no-dry-run
+  --inherit-atime, --no-inherit-atime
+                        Whether recent-usage calculations should take into account recent usage of referring paths.
+The idea of this being to avoid removal of packages which may not *themselves* have been accessed recently, but may still have been required by a path that *was* accessed recently.
+This can only use information from paths that still exist at time of invocation, so repeated calls for small deletions will produce less accurate results than a single call for a larger deletion which has more information to work with. (default: False) --dry-run, --no-dry-run
                         Don't actually delete any paths, but print list of paths that would be deleted to stdout. (default: False)